Available 24/7

 • Roof rats nesting in barns, equipment sheds, and outbuildings before entering residential structures

-• Increased spider populations (including black widows) around agricultural lighting that attracts prey insects
+• Increased spider populations (including spiders) around agricultural lighting that attracts prey insects

 Where Agriculture Meets Residential